mewesley1984/Passw0rd-Generator/README.md

 THEN the password is either displayed in an alert or written to the page

 ## Mock Up

-![Click the red buttom to generate a random password based on your criteria.]
+Click the red button to generate a random password based on your criteria.

-(./Assets/sample-img.png)
+(./Assets/images/sample-image.png)

 https://mewesley1984.github.io/Passw0rd-Generator/